PRASANTH-ANJ/Tiva-C_GPS_Speedometer/README.md

        Configuration: 9600 8 N 1

 Use the master branch for both the OLED and UART (PC communication) functionalities.
-If only the PC communication is required, use the Serial_pc_interface branch.
+If only the PC communication is required (due to size issues), use the
+Serial_pc_interface branch.

 Happy coding to all.